johnnykungdev/COMM_userdoc/documentation.md

 ![https://s3-us-west-2.amazonaws.com/secure.notion-static.com/78c73506-0388-4335-b7c0-2f4f641f7a1c/Untitled.png](./set3/3-5-drawingFrame.png)

-5. Upon successful creation, click either ["Frame 1"] on the layer panel or the frame in the canvas area to see its properties.
+5. Upon successful creation, **click** either ["Frame 1"] on the layer panel or the frame in the canvas area to see its properties.
 The properties are shown in the property panel on the right side of the page.
 Height, width and other properties can be adjust in the property panel.

 ![https://s3-us-west-2.amazonaws.com/secure.notion-static.com/96f93d23-86c7-4d32-84ce-6193f4a3cb07/Untitled.png](./set3/3-6-propertyPanel.png)

-## Create Components on the layout
+## Task 4: Create Components on the layout

 After creating layers, we can add some components on to the layers.